The ultimate guide to upskilling and professional skill development

 Ask Kathy Talbot.

 Kathy has been a teacher for almost 20 years.
 She’s taught students from preschool through to Year 10.
 And loved every minute of it.
-Kathy know the unique joys that come with helping children have that ‘light bulb’ moment.
-Imparting knowledge and seeing students respond, grow, reach their own conclusions, push their boundaries and develop their thinking.
+Kathy knows the unique joys of helping children have that ‘light bulb’ moment.
+Imparting knowledge and seeing students respond, grow, reach their conclusions, push their boundaries and develop their thinking.

 However, being in the education sector, Kathy saw an area of need.
 So she decided to shift her career to answer it.
-It didn’t mean leaving behind any of the things that made her love being a teacher.
+It didn’t mean leaving behind anything that made her love being a teacher.
 It meant building on them to add another string to her bow – and another way to help students grow.

 Read more about Kathy’s upskilling journey.